ABOUT CCHS

 HISTORY OF CCHS

-Article by Jeanette Heaton
+Article by: Jeanette Heaton

 In 1990, a few people started talking about the need for a countywide historical society.
 Winky Friedrichs invited a small group to her home to discuss organizing a society.
 It was decided to meet on September 10, 1990 in the New Lebanon 1860 church and invite everyone that might be interested.
 Over 50 people attended the meeting.
 Mr. Harold Jones served as moderator and Jeanette Heaton welcomed the group and gave a brief history of New Lebanon.
 Mr. Woody Fleck, from the South Howard County Historical Society, gave advice and suggestions on starting a historical society.
 Mary Ann Kempf spoke of her interest in recording cemeteries.
 Ann Betteridge indicated that she was working on a historical workbook for school children to teach them about Cooper County history.
 Winky Friedriches expressed her hope to see the new society promote tourism in Cooper County and be a part of the county-wide celebration of Cooper County’s 175th anniversary in 1993.